 How can I grow my eyelashes?

-The easiest way to grow your eyelashes is going to be the most basic: Treat your lashes with TLC so they stay healthy.
-Dr Tsai recommends removing all of your mascara before you go to bed.
-"A lash-friendly removal is a double cleanse for your lashes with an oil-based cleanser first," says Dr Tsai.
+The easiest way to grow your eyelashes are going to be the most basic: Treat your lashes with TLC so they stay healthy.
+Dr. Tsai recommends removing all of your mascara before you go to bed.
+"A lash-friendly removal is a double cleanse for your lashes with oil based cleanser first," says Dr. Tsai.
 This is important because some mascaras contain alcohol and can dry out your lashes causing them to "break off onto your pillow," Dr. Tsai says.
 "Speaking of pillows, consider a silk pillowcase or less lash-compromising friction."

 While wearing mascara is generally okay for lash health, Dr. Tsai recommends limiting the use of false eyelashes or eyelash extensions.
 "Adhesives may weaken lashes and cause breakage," Dr. Tsai explains.
 Like your hair and scalp, your lashes can benefit from dry brushing with a clean, dry spoolie.
 "Regularly brushing out your eyelashes [helps] distribute natural oils," explains Dr. Tsai.

 Finally, Dr. Tsai offers that a diet rich in protein, iron, and biotin will benefit lash health.
 Of course, talk to your doctor — or optometrist — before trying anything new or off-label.
 Remember, our eyes are sensitive and sometimes doing less is going to deliver the longest, healthiest results.